What can I upgrade in a laptop?

 This answer varies on the manufacturer and model of the laptop or portable computer.
 However, most laptops and other portable computers only allow a user to easily upgrade or change the system memory, hard drive, and have options for a better battery.

 Can I upgrade the memory in my laptop?

 Almost every laptop and portable computer allows a user to upgrade the memory (RAM) in the computer.
 Often this is done by opening a compartment on the bottom of the laptop and adding an additional stick of memory or replacing existing memory.

 Often you must purchase the memory for your laptop through the laptop manufacturer or an authorized dealer.
 However, many memory manufacturers and companies also make compatible memory for many of the newer laptops.
 If you have questions about your laptop's memory specifications or how to upgrade the memory, contact the manufacturer of your laptop.

 A listing of memory manufacturers and related web pages is also on our memory network section.

 Can I upgrade the processor in my laptop?

-Can I upgrade the video card in my laptop?
+Can I upgrade my video card in my laptop?

 Can I upgrade the laptops LCD to a bigger size?

-We are unfamiliar with any laptop or portable computer manufacturer that offers an upgrade for the LCD or screen that comes pre-shipped with the computer.
-Therefore this is not an upgrade option.
-However, you can always connect the laptop to an external monitor or display of any size.
+We are unfamiliar with any laptop or portable computer manufacturer that offers an upgrade for the LCD (liquid-crystal display) or screen that comes pre-shipped with the computer.
+Therefore, this is not an upgrade option.
+However, you can always connect the laptop to an external monitor, projector, or another display of any size.